 Bollards across the full width of High Street beyond the junction meant that other vehicles had to do a U-turn and return the way they had come.

-All of the bus gates listed above (and there may have been more, not recorded in photographs held by London Transport Museum) were regarded as "Buses only" lanes.
-They allowed buses to go where other vehicles could not.
+All of the bus-only facilities listed above (and there may have been more, not recorded in photographs held by London Transport Museum) allowed buses to go where other vehicles could not.
+The bus gates had BUSES ONLY at their start, so were catalogued as "Buses only" lanes.

-The first bus lanes in the UK, as usually understood, were introduced on Park Lane and Vauxhall Bridge in London on 26 February 1968.
-They were "Buses only", but ran parallel with other lanes which were open to all vehicles.
+The first with-flow bus lanes in the UK were introduced on Park Lane and Vauxhall Bridge in London on 26 February 1968.
+These were the first bus lanes to have the term "Bus Lane" in the title of the traffic order: Park Lane's wasn't numbered (because it was the first); Vauxhall Bridge's was "No. 2".
+Unlike previous bus-only facilities, they ran parallel with other lanes which were open to all vehicles.
 Their purpose was to allow buses to move faster than other traffic in the same direction.

-The previous bus gates had needed signage only at the point of entry.
+The previous bus-only facilities had needed signage only at the point of entry.
 The new bus lanes also needed signage (i.e. road markings) to keep other vehicles out of the bus lane as it ran beside other lanes.
-The solution adopted was a continuous single white line about 6" wide (see this photograph).
-This image also shows the broken white line across the end of the bus lane.
+The traffic orders specified that the bus lanes had transverse broken single white lines at their start and end.

 One issue, which arose with the bus lane on Park Lane, was what to do where there was a nearside junction with a side road.
 The solution adopted was to have the bus lane continue legally across the side road but to break the continuous white line and write the traffic order to permit vehicles going to and from side roads to cross the bus lane.

 Other issues concerned what vehicles beyond buses should be allowed to use a bus lane.
-The answer, as expressed in the traffic order for Park Lane (some didn't apply to Vauxhall Bridge because the bus lane was in the centre of the carriageway and there are, in any case, no adjacent premises):
+The answer, as expressed in the traffic order was:

 emergency services vehicles;